-During the financial year 2016-17 an amount of Rs.50/- millions
+During the financial year 2017-18 an amount of Rs.30/- millions

-17 the overall revenue of the hotel was lower and with effective cost control &effective working capital management the Company tried its best to maintain its operatingperformance which has been highlighted above and inthe Management Discussion & Analysis Report.
+The Board is happy to inform that during the financial year 2017-18 theoverall revenue of the hotel was higher and with higher cost the Company tried its bestto show comparatively lower operating performance which has been highlighted above and inthe Management Discussion & Analysis Report.

-Duringthefinancial year 2017-18 the total revenue of the company has decreased toRs.800 millions as compared to Rs.936 millions in the previousyear.
-Theprofit after tax forthe year is Rs.284 millions during the financial year 2016-17 as compared to Rs.344millions during financial year 2015-16.
-This decrease has been mainly on account of lowerHotel revenue & other income' during the financial year.
+Duringthefinancial year 2017-18 the total revenue of the company hasincreased to Rs.836/- millions as compared to Rs.800/- millions in the previous year.
+Theprofit after tax for millions during the financial year 2017-18 as compared to Rs.292/-millions during financial year 2016-17.
+This decrease has been mainly because of higherexpenditure mainly employee costs and interest cost during the financial year.
 On thewhole the overall performance for the year has been lower.
-The Company has been able toretain market share through conference on business summits out-door catering and also continuingin its leading position in wedding related business in the city.
-Thisperformance has been achieved despite new entrants into the hospitality business and/or expansion in theexisting ones.
-As a result during the yearnew supply as especially in our neighborhoodhas hit the market with increasing inventory of rooms thereby reflecting an increase of
+The Company has been able toretain market share through conference on business summits out-door catering andcontinuing in its leading position in wedding related business in the city.
+Thisperformance has been achieved despite new entrants into the hospitality businessexpansion in the existing ones and liquar ban for 4 months.
+As a result during the yearnew supply as especially in our neighborhood has hit the market with increased inventoryof rooms thereby reflecting an increase of

-The future of the hotel industry is facing tough times ahead in view of cost cuttingmeasure initiated by the corporate companies in the competitive economy prevailingworldwide.Further availability of video conferencing and convenient airline facility are enablingthe business traveler to skip room bookings.
-In addition there is substantialincrease in supply side of the five star hotels in Bengaluru especially in theneighborhood resulting in low occupancy and undercutting of rates.
-The liquor sale hasbeen banned as the Hotel is situated on the National Highway.
-However the Company isstriving hard to get more businessthrough various marketing initiatives.
+The future of the hotel industry is showing encouraging trend of higheroccupancy but tariffs are not-going up due to competition and cost cutting measureinitiated by the corporate companies in the competitive economy prevailing worldwide.Further availability of video conferencing and convenient airline facility are enablingthe business traveler to skip room bookings.
+In addition there is a substantial increasein supply side of the five-star hotels in Bengaluru especially in the neighborhoodresulting in lower occupancy and undercutting of rates.
+The liquor sale has been banned asthe Hotel is situated on the National Highway which has since been lifted in thefinancial year under report.
+However the Company is striving hard to get more businessthrough various marketing initiatives.

-Your Directors have recommended the dividend of Rs.10/- per EquityShare for the financial year ended March 31 2017.
+Your Directors have recommended the dividend of Rs.10/- per EquityShare for the financial year ended March 31 2018.